MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/AIShell/how-to/agent-openai.md

 ## Configuration

+Before getting started you will need to configure the agent with your Azure OpenAI's or OpenAIs details.
 To configure the agent, run `/agent config openai-gpt` to open up the setting file in your default editor, and then update the file based on the following example.

 ```jsonc
 {